ropensci/roweb3/content/technotes/2020-11-10-fulltext-story/index.md

 ## Onward

-Moving forward there will be improvements in fetching full text of articles in fulltext package as we have time to make mappings on a publisher and/or journal basis.
-These improvements will require new versions of fulltext to get to CRAN.
-When we used the ftdoi.org API users could benefit from new journal/publisher mappings as soon as the API was updated, which is very fast - so addition of new mappings will take longer now assuming users only install CRAN versions.
+Moving forward there will be improvements in fetching full text of articles in the fulltext package as we make mappings on a publisher and/or journal basis.
+Unfortunately these improvements require new versions of fulltext to get to CRAN.
+When we used the ftdoi.org API users could benefit from new journal/publisher mappings as soon as the API was updated, which is very fast - but the addition of new mappings will take longer now assuming users only install CRAN versions.

 Last, and somewhat unrelated to the discussion above, the Crossref "click-through" text and data mining (TDM) service is going away at the end of this year.
 If you use this service, pay attention to [ropensci/fulltext#224](https://github.com/ropensci/fulltext/issues/224).